hemirsen/vagrant-flask/README.md

+## Development Environment with Vagrant and Flask

-### Vagrant is an open-source tool that helps us to automate the creation and management of Virtual Machines.
+ -Vagrant is an open-source tool that helps us to automate the creation and management of Virtual Machines.
 In a nutshell, we can specify the configuration of a virtual machine in a simple configuration file, and Vagrant creates the same Virtual machine using just one simple command.
 It provides command-line interfaces to automate such tasks.

 -------------